sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

 Next up is the `Facets` section.
 In this case, it defines the content of the object page.
 It contains only a single facet, a `ReferenceFacet`, of the field group `FieldGroup#Main`.
 This field group just shows up as a form.
 The properties of the `Data` array within `FieldGroup#Main` determine the fields in the form.

-At the end of the file we have:
+At the end of the file you see:

 ```JavaScript
 annotate RiskService.Risks with {